QMTesting/qmtesting.github.io/privacy.md

 When a visitor submits a comment only the visitor's Name, Avatar, Date Submitted, and Comment Contents will be published.

 An anonymized string, known as a hash, derived from your email address may be transmitted to the Gravatar service to determine if you have an associated account.
-The Gravatar service's Privacy Policy can be found here: [https://automattic.com/privacy/](https://automattic.com/privacy/).
+The Gravatar service's Privacy Policy can be found [here](https://automattic.com/privacy/).
 Upon approval of your comment, your profile picture/Avatar will be displayed publicly alongside your comment.

 Any Personal information a visitor shares in blog post comments on this Site or on social media platforms is visible to other users and may be read, collected, or used by others.
 This Site bears no responsibility for Personal information that a visitor shares in blog post comments on this site or social media platforms that is visible to others.
 Visitors should exercise caution when disclosing Personal Information in such forums.